The Best French Fruit Tart Recipe

 For the pastry cream:

-- To make the pastry cream, scald the milk and 4 tablespoons sugar.
+- To make the pastry cream, scald the milk and 4 tablespoons sugar, meaning bring it to an almost boil.
+Set aside.

-- Whisk the egg, yolks, cornstarch and remainder of sugar until pale yellow and reaches the ribbon stage.
+- Using a wire whisk, whisk the egg, yolks, cornstarch and remainder of sugar in a heat-safe bowl until pale yellow and reaches the ribbon stage.
 (When a spoonful of the mixture pours out in a solid ribbon.)

 - Temper the milk into the eggs.
 (This means add it slowly while whisking to ensure the hot milk doesn't scramble the eggs.)
-Once it is tempered, thicken over medium low heat.
+Once it is tempered, thicken over medium low heat, stirring constantly for about two minutes.

 - Once thickened, remove from heat and add vanilla extract and butter.